 Havdalah - הַבְדָּלָה

-Havdalah means separation and is recited over a cup of wine and fragrant spices that we might use all five senses in making the distinction between Sabbath and the remaining days of the week, between the sacred and the profane, light and darkness.
+Havdalah means separation and is recited over a cup of wine and fragrant spices that we might use all five senses in making the distinction between Sabbath and the remaining days of the week, between the sacred and the profane, light and darkness."Havdalah, marking the end of the Sabbath, is attributed to the men of the Great Assembly (Berakhoth 33a).
+The introductory passage Hinei El Yeshuati, consisting of biblical verses,

 is of latter origin.
 According to Maimonides, the symbolic use of fragrant spices during the recital of the Havdalah is to cheer the soul which is saddened at the departure of the Sabbath.
 When a festival follows immediately after the Sabbath the spices are omitted, because the soul then rejoices with the incoming holiday.
 The wine for the Havdalah is allowed to flow over as a symbol of the overflowing blessing expected in the coming week.
 It is customary to cup the hands around the candle and to gaze at the finger-nails.
 The reflection of the light on the finger-nails causes the shadow to appear on the palm of the hand, thus indicating the distinction "between light and darkness" mentioned in the Havdalah.
 A twisted candle of several wicks is used since the phrase more' ha-esh ("lights of fire") is in the plural.
 The custom of dipping the finger in the wine and passing it over the eyes alludes to Psalm 19:9 where G-d's commands are described as " enlightening the eyes."" - Birnbaum